ICP-Hacker-House/Devcon_BKK/README.md

 -   [Judging](#judging)
 -   [Payout](#payout)

-# Bountys
+# Bounties

-Throughout the hacker house, you'll have the opportunity to complete various Bountys that will progressively prepare you for larger challenges, with rewards ranging from $20 to $100 based on complexity.
-Bountys are designed to be small, well-defined, and time-sensitive, allowing you to apply what you’ve learned and earn as you go.
-Completing Bountys will also bring you closer to submitting a final project for one of the larger Tracks.
-Try to complete Bountys as quickly as possible, as there’s only a limited number available to claim.
+Throughout the hacker house, you'll have the opportunity to complete various Bounties that will progressively prepare you for larger challenges, with rewards ranging from $20 to $100 based on complexity.
+Bounties are designed to be small, well-defined, and time-sensitive, allowing you to apply what you’ve learned and earn as you go.
+Completing Bounties will also bring you closer to submitting a final project for one of the larger Tracks.
+Try to complete Bounties as quickly as possible, as there’s only a limited number available to claim.

-## Easy Bountys – $25 Each
+## Easy Bounties – $25 Each

 -   **[Claim Cycles](https://anv4y-qiaaa-aaaal-qaqxq-cai.ic0.app/) and deploy a canister smart contract on ICP (awarded 100 times)**: Claim a cycles coupon and deploy a simple "Hello World" backend canister on mainnet, including a frontend with specific functionalities:
     -   Modify the `greet` function to update call.